skip-mev/docs/docs/pob/1-chain-integration.md

    transactions alongside the normal transactions without having access to the application’s mempool.
 As such, we have to instantiate POB’s custom `AuctionMempool` - a modified version of the SDK’s priority sender-nonce mempool - into the application.
-Note, this should be done after `BaseApp` is instantiated.

    Application developers can choose to implement their own `AuctionFactory` implementation or use the default implementation provided by POB.
 The `AuctionFactory` is responsible